LmaoLover/LmaoBot/README.md

 ### Docker

-If you use docker already then you don't have to install python libraries manually on your system.
+If you use docker then you don't have to install python libraries manually on your system.

 ```bash
 docker build -t lmaobot .